-Prior to 19th February, three ads were displayed above organic search results for commercial queries (e.g estate agent, SEO agency, blocked drain, cheap venues, affordable removal) that indicated a strong buying intent.
+Before 19th February, three ads were displayed above organic search results for commercial queries (e.g. estate agent, SEO agency, blocked drain, cheap venues, affordable removal) that indicated a strong buying intent.
 In the past, some commercial queries generated three ads above the search result and an average of 7-8 ads on the right-hand panel.
 A search for ‘learn a new language’ is highly commercial hence it generated about eight results on the right hand side of the SERP (search engine result page).

 After the change

 Currently, Google only show ads at the top and bottom of SERP.
 The right-hand side panel will now be reserved for product listing ads and Google’s knowledge graph.
 A search for ‘learn a new language’ did not return any ads on the right-hand panel as a result of the new change.